Coordinate Descent Full Configuration Interaction for Excited States: Numerical Results

 \subsection{Carbon dimer binding curves}

-In this section we test \ch{C2} with bond length form $1 \r A$ to $2.6 \r A$.
-We computed five low-lying energies of singlet and triplet of \ch{C2}.
+In this section we test \ch{C2} with bond lengths form $1 \r A$ to $2.6 \r A$.
+We computed five low-lying energies of singlet of \ch{C2}.
+The symmetry in the basis set is implemented via the Hartree-Fock calculation, i.e., in the Psi4 calculation.
+More precisely, the singlet calculation is realized by setting the molecule as a singlet and its irreducible representations.
 The maximum memory in this section is 120 GB and the tolerance is 0.
 With the cc-pVDZ basis set, there are 12 electrons and 56 orbitals.
-We iterate 1 million iterations for \xsname{}.
+We perform 1 million iterations for \xsname{}.
 In all configurations, the accuracies for all states are at the level of chemical accuracy.

-The energies of five low-lying states of \ch{C2} in singlet and triplet are shown in Table~\ref{tab:num-bind-c2-singlet}, Table~\ref{tab:num-bind-c2-triplet}.
-Binding curves are depicted in Figure~\ref{fig:num-bind-c2-singlet} and Figure~\ref{fig:num-bind-c2-triplet} for singlet and triplet respectively.
-We can see that the energy of the triplet state is higher than that of the singlet state as a whole, this is consistent with our intuition for \ch{C2}.
-In general, we observe that the binding curves for lower energy states are smoother in Figure~\ref{fig:num-bind-c2-singlet} and Figure~\ref{fig:num-bind-c2-triplet}.
-In both figures, we find a lot of cross-over points.
+The energies of five low-lying states of \ch{C2} in singlet $({\prescript{1}{}{\Sigma}_g})$ are shown in Table~\ref{tab:num-bind-c2-singlet}.
+Binding curves are depicted in Figure~\ref{fig:num-bind-c2-singlet}.
+In general, we observe that the binding curves for lower energy states are smoother in Figure~\ref{fig:num-bind-c2-singlet}.
+We find a lot of cross-over points.
 Each cross-over point corresponds to a configuration whose energies are degenerate.
 Lower energy binding curves have fewer cross-over points.
 The binding curve for the fourth excited state has many cross-over points with binding curves of higher excited states though they are not calculated.